Teenagers often get a bad rep for being tricky travel companions; notoriously hard to please when it comes to family trips.

 Imagine falling asleep to the sounds of the African bush?
 The howl of a hyena, the distant trumpet of an elephant, the hum and buzz of insects.
 Spend two nights at an authentic bush camp on an island in the Okavango Delta.
 There are no bells and whistles here (no toilets, either!) – just you, your family, and the great outdoors.

 There’s so much to love about a family holiday in Bali – it’s equal parts relaxing and exhilarating!
-And adventure doesn’t get much better than white-water rafting along the Ayung River.
+And the adventure doesn’t get much better than white-water rafting along the Ayung River.
 Buckle up your life jacket, grab your paddle, and get set for an excellent adventure through rainforests, gorges and rice paddies.

-We put a lot of care into choosing the accommodation we stay in, avoiding the big chain hotels in favour of locally run establishments offering a unique experience.
+We put a lot of care into choosing the accommodation we stay in, avoiding the big chain hotels in favor of locally run establishments offering a unique experience.
 Whether it's a rustic homestay in Thailand or a log chalet in South Africa, we choose good quality operators where most rooms will feature ensuites and air conditioning is standard.
 Wherever possible we pick hotels that provide triple or quad rooms and always try and offer conjoining rooms when they are available.

 One of Northern Vietnam’s top nature escapes, Mai Chau and its rice fields and stilt houses play host to many minority groups, notably the White Thai people.
 Enjoy a night of friendly cultural exchange and tuck into a homemade banquet lovingly prepared by the locals.